Skip to main content

 • Resume automatically: Workflow continues after review submission

-HITL blocks use the UI Manifest system to generate dynamic review forms based on the data structure from previous blocks.
+HITL blocks automatically generate dynamic review forms based on your data structure.

 When to Use HITL